 Here are some highlights in this area:

-The Institute for Business, Social Sciences and Public Policy is a national multi-disciplinary research Institute focused on building an internationally-recognised programme of research.
+The Whitaker Institute for Innovation and Societal Change is a national multi-disciplinary research Institute focused on building an internationally-recognised programme of research.
 The Institute fosters a culture of research excellence by bringing together scholastic strengths from the College of Business, Public Policy and Law and the College of Arts, Social Sciences, and Celtic Studies, and also facilitates supports and enhances existing and emerging collaborative research interactions nationally and internationally.The Institute’s priority research themes are of national and international importance, and our research has made significant contributions to the advancement of new knowledge and to policy and practice in business and society.
 Our scholars are pursuing research that is at the cutting edge of the business and social science agenda and their research outputs includes peer reviewed journal articles, monographs, book chapters and policy reports.
 They are actively involved in national and international research networks and collaborations that form a multi-faceted and dynamic learning environment.

 The Institute’s priority research areas are drawn from the research strengths across nine Schools and twenty disciplines areas in business and social sciences.
 This scale and scope of research activities creates a vibrant research environment that provides PhD students and graduates the opportunity to engage with leading international scholars and a wide range of regional, national and international stakeholders.

 To compete on a global scale, there is a need for innovative and diverse thinking to address the challenges of today and tomorrow.
 At the Whitaker Institute for Innovation and Societal Change, our research is at the frontier of understanding the drivers and impacts that shape society and business in a regional, national and international context.